Dear Past Therapists,

 “I’ve diagnosed you with Adjustment Disorder Not Otherwise Specified, just because I have to for insurance purposes, and that’s the diagnostic code I use when people aren’t mentally ill.”

-It may not have been your intention, but can you see how ridiculous those statements are?
-I heard, “You don’t really need help” in every single one.
-I appreciate you trying to comfort me and “normalize” what I was going through, but here’s the thing: IT’S NOT NORMAL.
 Being depressed is not normal.
 Not sleeping for days (sometimes over a week) at a time is not normal.
 Being so consumed by fears of the past that I can’t live in the present is not normal.
 And none of those things need to be normal.
-I didn’t need to be “normal”.
+I didn’t need them to be “normal”.
 I needed to understand what was happening in my brain and learn ways to cope with it.
-But, for some reason I can’t quite understand, both of you seemed to need me to be “normal”.
+But, for some reason I can’t quite understand, both of you seemed to need me to be normal.

-But, for whatever reason, both of you decided I was “high functioning” and there was nothing “substantially wrong with me.”
-And you both seemed to cling to that belief, even when I was really struggling.
+You both seemed to decide I was a-ok and there was nothing “substantially wrong with me.”
+And you seemed to cling to that belief, even when I was really struggling.
 It was like you were trying to assure yourselves as much as me.
 Why is that?

-Even as mental health professionals, you labeled me early and then did all the cognitive dissonance dances you could as more symptoms revealed themselves.
+Even as mental health professionals, you labeled me early and then did all the cognitive dissonance dances you could as more symptoms popped up.
 Do you do that to all your “high functioning” patients, I wonder?
-Did you feel some subconscious need for me to be “alright” because I was studying social work and, later, working in the mental health field?
+Did you feel some subconscious need for me to be “alright” because you viewed me, in some ways, as a peer?
 Were you just afraid to backtrack once you’d spent so much time telling me, in detail and repeatedly, how I was very OK ?
-Or was I just too personable and “normal” for you to grasp the fact that some pretty serious shit was going down in my brain?
-I’m inclined to think it was mostly those last two.
+Was I just too personable and “normal” for you to grasp the fact that some pretty serious shit was going down in my brain?
+Looking back, I think it must have been a combination of all of the above.

 You guys should know, more than anyone, that assumptions and stigma kill.
-Your apparent preconceived notions very nearly killed me.
+And you should both be aware that even seemingly “normal” people can be struggling with substantial mental health diagnoses.
 Now, I don’t blame you for not being able to read my mind.
 No one can do that.
 But the signs were all there.
-The intensive treatment teams identified them almost immediately.
 As professionals, I wish you two had been a little more open minded and seen those signs for what they were.
-Truly, I hope that I’m not coming across as unreasonable.
-But a proper diagnosis 7 years ago, or even 2 years ago, could have saved me a lot of suffering, pain, confusion, and guilt.
+A proper diagnosis 7 years ago, or even 2 years ago, could have saved me a lot of suffering, pain, confusion, and guilt.

-I hope that you both learned a little bit about the importance of not assuming someone is “fine” just because they are talkative and polite.
+I hope that you both learned a little bit about the importance of not assuming someone is “fine” just because they are professional, personable, and polite.
 And that you remember that trauma can prevent people from opening up and laying it all on the table without some serious trust building and a little guidance and nudging.
 I hope that you both recognize that mental illness doesn’t discriminate, and it doesn’t look the same in everyone.
 Just because I plowed through hypomanic, manic, and depressive swings for a while there without proper medication and therapy doesn’t mean I wasn’t having them, or that I wouldn’t have benefited immensely from a higher level of care than once-a-week Pep Rally sessions.
-Most of all, I hope that your interactions with me have taught you to withhold judgement just a little longer, and to be willing to admit if you’ve made a mistake.
-After all, your patients are supposed to be transparent with you, don’t you think you owe them the same?
+Most of all, I hope that your interactions with me have taught you to withhold judgement just a little longer, to realize that someone who is “together” may not actually be OK.
+And that’s not a problem.
+The problem is when those people, people like me, are immediately assumed to be OK, and that assumption is preserved above all else.